Why Do Neural Response Generation Models Prefer Universal Replies?: Related Work

 \section{Related Work}

-Conversation dialog has been accumulating in the online communities making the data-driven dialog model possible~\cite{DBLP:conf/emnlp/RitterCD11}.
-In literature, query-response pairs are modeled by seq2seq model with attention mechanism~\cite{DBLP:conf/nips/SutskeverVL14,DBLP:conf/aaai/SerbanSBCP16,DBLP:journals/iclr/BahdanauCB14}.
-And the essence of the neural response generation model are designed by maximizing the likelihood of target response given source query in the training procedure.
-As various response are reasonable to reply to a query, the information included in the query is limited to constrain the model inference, which makes the NRG models prefer universal replies with minimum risk~\cite{shao2017generating,DBLP:conf/coling/MouSYL0J16}.
+Recent years have witnessed the rapid development of data-driven dialog models with the help of accumulated conversational data from online communities.
+Query-response pairs are modeled by Seq2Seq models with attention mechanism~\cite{DBLP:conf/nips/SutskeverVL14,DBLP:conf/aaai/SerbanSBCP16,DBLP:journals/iclr/BahdanauCB14}, and NRG model are designed to maximize the likelihood of target response given the source query.
+As there exist various reasonable responses given a query, some researches conclude that the limited information in many queries constrains the model inference, which makes the NRG models prefer universal replies~\cite{shao2017generating,DBLP:conf/coling/MouSYL0J16}.

-To address this issue, various works are conducted on bringing more information to influence these models. ~\citet{DBLP:conf/coling/MouSYL0J16} propose to utilize keywords to constrain the topic of responses, and~\citet{DBLP:conf/aaai/XingWWLHZM17} incorporates the replies with topic information.
-By contrary, some researcher believed in diverse responses are just buried by the greedy beam-search rules~\cite{DBLP:journals/corr/LiJ16}, so they focus on involving more punishment or randomness in the inference stages.
-To illustrate, ~\citet{DBLP:conf/naacl/LiGBGD16} constrain the search space using mutual information with the query and ~\citet{shao2017generating} randomly chose candidate words from top beams to consist short phrases.
-These existing works mainly focus on the generation strategies during inference, in contrast, the model's architecture and loss function have rarely been explored.
+To address this issue, various works are conducted on bringing more information to Seq2Seq models.
+Some works focus on constraining the replies with topic information or keywords~\cite{DBLP:conf/coling/MouSYL0J16,DBLP:conf/aaai/XingWWLHZM17,wang2017steering,wu2018neural}.
+Other researchers argue that diverse responses are buried by the greedy beam-search rules~\cite{DBLP:conf/naacl/LiGBGD16}, so their works mainly focus on involving more punishment or randomness in the inference stages.
+For example, ~\citet{DBLP:conf/naacl/LiGBGD16} constrain the search space using mutual information with the query, while ~\citet{shao2017generating} randomly chose candidate words from top beams to constrain short phrases.
+These existing works mainly focus on the generating strategies during inference, in contrast, the model's architecture and loss function have rarely been explored.

-The ranking penalty has also been used by~\citet{DBLP:conf/emnlp/WisemanR16} to employ a word-level margin to promote ground-truth sequences appearing in the beam search results.
-The main difference between our method and their policy is that our method enforces a sequence-level margin to guarantee relevant words obtained higher probabilities, moreover, demote general responses entirely.
-In other words, the ability to generate a ground-truth answer is not the ultimate object of NRG, diverse responses from various perspectives are more similar to human conversations.